 Yhteistyötahon oikeudet opinnäytetyön tuloksiin: Yhteistyötaho saa opiskelijalta opinnäytetyössä julkistettaviin tuloksiin rinnakkaisen, maksuttoman, ja pysyvän käyttöoikeuden toiminnassaan.

-be described in the Thesis Project Agreement.
-The Research material has been Anonymised and the Research material to be disclosed does not contain Personal data.
-The Anonymisation will be carried out in accordance with the instructions in the Data Archive Data Management Handbook or in accordance with other appropriate procedures.
-The Research material is disclosed in electronic form, unless otherwise agreed.
-The Parties agree on a more detailed method of handing over the Research material, taking data protection and data security into account.
+Transfer of research data: If the student will transfer the research material/data to the commissioner, the research material shall be described in the thesis agreement.
+The research material has been anonymised and the research material to be disclosed does not contain personal data.
+The anonymisation will be carried out in accordance with the instructions in the Finnish Social Sciences Data Archive Data Management Guidelines or in accordance with other appropriate procedures.
+The research material is disclosed in electronic form, unless otherwise agreed.
+The parties agree on a more detailed method of handing over the research material, taking data protection and data security into account.

 When a thesis output, material, report or learning material is made available to others, it is important to define the rights of use.

-The Open Science and Research Guidelines recommend that research publications and data are licensed under the Attribution 4.0 (CC-BY-4.0) licence.
+The Open Science and Research Guidelines recommend that research publications and data are licensed under the Attribution 4.0 (CC-BY-4.0) license.
 Another good option is to use the Attribution-Sharelike (CC-BY-SA-4.0) licence.
 The latter also allows commercial use of the material, but requires referencing and sharing under the same licence.

 Attribution (BY) The name of the author must be mentioned.
 When using a work, the author or his/her pseudonym must be indicated.
-The BY name licence is always part of each licence combination.
+The BY name license is always part of each license combination.
 NonCommercial (NC) Not for commercial use.
 Permission must be sought from the copyright holder if the use of the work is for commercial gain.
 NoDerivatives (ND) Not to be edited.
 You must ask the copyright holder for permission to modify the work or to utilize only a part of it.
 ShareAlike (SA) To be shared under the same licence.
 An adapted derivative work may only be distributed under the same license as the original work. |

 There are six different license types, listed from most to least permissive here: CC-BY (ByAttribution): This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use.
 CC-BY-SA (ByAttribution, ShareAlike): This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use.
 If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
 CC-BY-ND (ByAttribution, NoDerivatives): This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
 If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
 CC-BY-NC ((ByAttribution, NonCommercial): This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
 CC BY-NC-SA (ByAttribution, NonCommercial, ShareAlike): This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
 If you remix, adapt, or build upon the material, you must license the modified material under identical terms.
 CC BY-NC-ND (ByAttribution, NonCommercial, NoDerivatives): This license allows reusers to copy and distribute the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the creator.
 CC0 is a public dedication tool, which allows creators to give up their copyright and put their works into the worldwide public domain.
 CC0 allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, with no conditions. |